 Bottom line: keep these things out of reach of your fur-baby!

 Chocolate is still a big deal in the poisonous food chart for dogs.
 One thing to remember: the darker the chocolate, the bigger the problem.
 It also depends on the quantity and quality of the chocolate.
-If your dog eats a stray M&M or two that fell on the floor, they will most likely be just fine.
+If your dog eats a stray M&M or two that fell on the floor, it will most likely be just fine.
 But if they got into a dark chocolate bar or cocoa powder, they may be in trouble.
-Read more about chocolate toxicity here.
+Dogs can’t metabolize the theobromine and caffeine found in chocolate.
+It can cause vomiting, diarrhea, and even death Read more about chocolate toxicity here.

-Xylitol is an artificial sweetener found in gum, candy, toothpaste and some diet foods.
+Xylitol is extremely toxic to dogs and quickly is becoming more deadly than chocolate because it is in so many different things.
+Xylitol is an artificial sweetener found in sugar-free gum, candy, toothpaste, and some diet foods.
 Early symptoms of exposure will include vomiting and lethargy issues.
 Your dog may even have seizures.
 This exposure often comes with holidays.
 Think of the Gingerbread House left decorated on the table, or the package of gum left out in the Easter egg hunt.
-Be especially cognizant with these things to keep them away from your dog.
+Be especially cognizant of these things to keep them away from your dog.

 Grapes and raisins are known to cause vomiting in many dogs.
 The problem with raisins is they are dehydrated grapes and will expand in your dog’s stomach.
 This can cause serious problems where they cannot pass them if they’ve had too many, causing serious intestinal issues.

-Avocados have persin in them, which is fine for most people, but some people are highly allergic to it.
+Avocados have persin in them, which is fine for most people, although some people are highly allergic to it.
 Dogs are similar: they may or may not be allergic to persin.
 Persin is primarily in the skin and seed of the avocado.
-Another drawback to avocados is the seed can become stuck in their throat, intestines or stomach, which could be fatal.
+Another drawback to avocados is the large seed.
+If your dog gets it in their mouths, it can become stuck in its throat, intestines, or stomach, which could be fatal.

 Peaches, Plums and Apples.
 The surprise here is from the pits of these fruits.
 Peach and plum pits have cyanide, which is poisonous to both people and dogs.
 People know they shouldn’t eat the pits and seeds here, but our dogs do not.